bitloops/blog/articles/bitloops-because-we-are-believers.md

 image: https://storage.googleapis.com/bitloops-github-assets/Blog%20Images/light-bulb.jpg
 tags: ['Software Development', 'Developer Productivity', 'Vision', 'Developer Platform', 'backend development platform']
 ---
-# Bitloops, because we are believers.
+## Bitloops, because we are believers!

 The founding team at Bitloops has been obsessing over developer productivity for a few years.
 We constantly say to each other: “how cool would it be if software was built in such a way that there was no technical debt, where developing a feature for a complex and mature product was as easy as developing a feature for a new (greenfield) application?
 Why can’t we achieve this?”